 anger management 119: When the Tension Rises...
 The following story is true.
 Two women drive into the parking lot of a local restaurant.
 The woman in the lead vehicle is irritated, wondering why the other driver is tailgating her.
 Before the drama ensues, for clarification, neither woman (the tailgated or the tailgater) is young or driven by

 problem solving 118: Got a Problem?
 Try These Two Problem-Solving Superpowers Did you ever wonder why some people have a knack for problem-solving?
 It's in my nature to avoid complicated approaches to solving the problems I'm confronted with.
-Overthinking and delayed action can each become a nemesis standing in the way of an effective solution for your
+Overthinking and delayed action can each become a nemesis standing in the way of an effective solution for

 change 117: "One Degree" of Effort Could Be All You Need It's amazing how one small degree of change can make a difference.
 For example, at 211 degrees water is merely "hot."
 But...at 212 degrees water boils.
 That one degree of change in the water's temp would produce the necessary steam to power a

 discernment 116: Discernment is Your Ally When Opinions Abound Life in the infomation-era has it's advantages.
 Thumb-scrolling access to the latest insight, life-hack, or opinion has the potential to increase your knowledge.
 Being part of the knowlege-worker tribe, I find this to be fertile ground for planting my own seeds of wisdom.
-Before you rush thumbs-first into
+Before

 doing hard things 115: Living is Hard, But at Least You're Still Involved We all do our best, don't we?
 We life-hack our way though the weeds in search of a formula or a field-guide to make life...well...less hard.
-On the contrary, there's truth to the statement, "You don't 'solve' a mountain,
+On the contrary, there's truth to the statement, "You don't 'solve'

 aging 114: Viable Aging is Worth the Search There's both truth and myth associated with a colorful rainbow that stretches across the sky following or during a rainstorm.
 Atmospheric moisture illuminated by sunlight: truth.
 A "pot of gold" at the end of it: myth.
 No one that I know of has actually searched for